fmcp/EndToEndIncrementalLearning/README.md

    All these libraries are required to use the code.
 In parentheses appears the version we have used.

 ### Installation:
- 1. Let's assume that you have placed this code in folder `<e2eil>`.
+ 1. Let's assume that you have placed this code in folder `<EndToEndIncrementalLearning>`.
  2. Let's assume that you have placed and installed ResNet-Matconvnet in folder `<ResNet-Matconvnet>`.
  3. Change path of ResNet-Matconvnet in startup.m
  4. Start Matlab.